meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 #### Format Overview

 USD was created in reponse to recognizing that modern animated films require a fundamentally new approach to scene description.
-There's a tension between data scalability and expresssivity.
+There's a tension between data scalability and expressivity.
 Systems can index on scalability but sacrifice flexibility of expression, or, it's possible to enable complex constructions and exploration at the expense of efficiency.
-USD emerged from a systematic study of what makes data scalable, and expressive, and a resulting exploration of how to embody both without compromise.
-This resulted in a pseudo-algebraic structure in USD and simultaneously a cache-optimizable architecture than ambitiously, and successfully achieves both, making USD perhaps the most ambitious attempt yet to create a "universal" 3D scene description system.
+USD was carefully constructed after systematic study of what makes data scalable and expressive.
+This resulted in a powerful compositional structure in USD and also a cache-optimizable architecture than ambitiously and successfully achieves both.
+OpenUSD is perhaps the most ambitious attempt yet to create a "universal" 3D scene description system.

-USD embraces comprehensive expressivenes, and that target platform optimization is a last mile consideration, expressable within the architecture.
+USD embraces comprehensive expressivenes, and recognizes that target platform optimization is a last mile consideration, expressable within the architecture.
 This "interchange-first" approach positions USD as a foundational layer upon which specialized workflows and delivery formats can be built while also maintaining systemic, authorial, and data integrity in the originating domains.

 #### Core Capabilities Assessment